 • Hart Mountain Antelope Refuge was established for wildlife conservation purposes

-• The refuge offers wildlife observation, hiking, rock hounding and hot springs soaking
+• The refuge offers wildlife observation, hiking, rock hounding, and hot springs soaking

 The 270,600-acre Hart Mountain National Antelope Refuge, established in 1936, was created to conserve remnant herds of pronghorn antelope.
 The pronghorn, the fastest land animal in North America, can reach speeds of over 60 miles per hour (96 km/h).
-Interestingly, the African cheetah, the fastest mammal in the world, can achieve speeds up to 61 miles per hour (98 km/h), just slightly faster than the pronghorn.

 In addition to pronghorn, the refuge protects 69 species of mammals and 246 species of birds, including California bighorn sheep, mule deer, coyotes, and sage-grouse.